scmilee/Defense-Against-The-Dark-Arts/week8.md

-# Week 7 Web Security
+# Week 8 Messaging Security

 ## Ideas

-This week we guest speaker Cedric Cochin give us a talk about the inner workings of web security.
-Cedric is a former white-hat hacker, penetration tester and currently work at Mcafee as a vulnerability automation engineer.
-Given the massive field that is web-security there was a lot that was covered, but it can mainly be broken down into two categories, User level attacks and Browser level attacks.
+This week covered the topic of messaging security and the common ways of identifying phishing, spam and ham messages.
+We had another guest speaker from Intel/Mcafee, Eric Peterson, who specializes in Email security and filtering.
+This week was a lot more hands on than previous weeks, and proved to be a culmination of all the skills and ideas from weeks prior.

 ### User Level Attacks:
 User level attacks are attacks that focus not on network vulnerabilities, not on software vulnerabilities, but instead focus on the end users themselves as a means of exploitation.
 User level attacks use users laziness, impatience and clickability against them to launch a variety of attacks that usually all end up as a horrible experience for the user.
 Below is a very short list of the possible attacks a user could expect during their time on the web.